-Type of Income or Verification Source Verification Requirements and Procedures For SELF-EMPLOYED PERSONS Federal Tax Returns and Income & Expense Statement Preferred Source Self-employed applicants (or adult household members) must provide the last two complete, signed, and filed individual and business Federal Income Tax Returns (IRS Form 1040) along with all schedules.
-If the applicant has wage income, all IRS Form W-2s must be attached to the applicant's Federal Income Tax Return for the tax returns to be considered complete.
-Refer to Attachment 4-C for guidance on what documentation is needed for each business structure.
-If the applicant reports a significant increase or decrease in their self- employment income or does not have two full years of filed tax returns, the applicant must also provide the most recent income and expense, and balance sheet, or Verification of Business Expenses.
-The Loan Originator must compare the income and expense, and balance sheet or Verification of Business Expenses provided by the applicant to analyze the income trend of the business.
-(NOTE: The Verification of Business Expenses, found in Appendix 8 provides a sample format for recording business expenses.)
-SUPPLEMENTAL VERIFICATION Seasonal Employment (to include wages and unemployment benefits) Preferred Source A household member who is a seasonal worker must provide the last two years of complete, signed, and filed Federal Income Tax Returns (e.g. all W-2 forms, schedules, 1099-MISC forms, etc.) If the applicant has less than two years of seasonal employment, the Loan Originator must document there is a strong likelihood that the applicant will continue to receive that income.
-If an applicant receives unemployment compensation, that is clearly associated with seasonal layoffs expected to recur, the Loan Originator does not need to contact the employer or obtain a letter of explanation for gaps of seasonal layoffs, as long as unemployment compensation is reported and documented with the last two years of the applicant's federal income tax returns.
-Unemployment Benefits (not associated with seasonal employment), Disability & Worker's Compensation, Severance Pay (except lump-sum additions) All applicants (or adult household members) must complete Form RD 3550-4, Employment and Asset Certification, which provides his/her current employment status and requires them to agree to inform the Agency immediately, in writing, if the employment status changes.
+Type of Income or Verification Source Verification Requirements and Procedures For SELF-EMPLOYED PERSONS Income & Expense Statement Preferred Source Self-employed applicants (or adult household members) must provide current documentation of income and expenses, which cannot be older than the previous fiscal year.
+The Loan Originator must compare the income and expense information provided by the applicant with the last two complete Federal Income Tax Returns (IRS Form 1040) along with Schedules C & F and/or other applicable schedules, and clarify any discrepancies.
+IRS Form W-2 must be attached to the applicant's Federal Income Tax return in order for it to be considered a complete return when the applicant has wage income.
+(NOTE: Other sources of commercial software such as Turbo Tax are not acceptable alternatives .)
+Appendix 2 provides a sample format for recording business expenses.
+SUPPLEMENTAL VERIFICATION · Seasonal Employment Preferred Source A household member who is a seasonal worker must provide the most recent Federal income Tax return, the prior year's W-2s and/or prior year's 1099- MISC statements.
+Unemployment and Unemployment Benefits, Disability & Worker's Compensation, Severance Pay (except lump-sum additions) All applicants (or adult household members) must complete Form RD 3550-4, Employment and Asset Certification, which provides his/her current employment status and requires them to agree to inform the Agency immediately, in writing, if the employment status changes.
 If an applicant has recently become unemployed, the Loan Originator should contact the former employer to confirm that the applicant is no longer employed and that re-employment is not expected.
-Preferred Source Applicants (or adult household members) receiving unemployment benefits (not associated with seasonal employment), must provide the most recent award or benefit letter prepared and signed by the authorizing agency to verify the non-employment income.
-Appendix 8 of this Handbook provides a sample format for requesting information about unemployment benefits.
+Preferred Source Applicants (or adult household members) receiving unemployment benefits must provide the most recent award or benefit letter prepared and signed by the authorizing agency to verify the non-employment income.
+Appendix 2 provides a sample format for requesting information about unemployment benefits.
 It must clearly identify the adult household member as the employee by name and/or social security number and cover the most recent earnings as of the date the verification is submitted.